I was off POF for a while- but I'm back, updating this profile was overdue!

 What do I look like?
 Well, you can see my face in the pictures- beyond that?
 OK, I guess the word zaftig would apply (bonus points for Yiddish appreciation)-curvy, but in all the right places.
 I'm returning to a more active lifestyle, but not planning any triathlons!
 I've been told my eyes and my smile are among my best features.
 I've been told of others, but that's not for public consumption...
 You?
 Reasonably fit, healthy and attractive is a good starting point-I don't get into listing physical qualifications for a potential date- chemistry is such an individual thing!
 There is one exception that I should confess; I do prefer men that are at least my height.
 I'm sorry, it's a petty bias, but I'd be lying to not admit it.

 So why am I here?
 Because many of my jobs have entailed working nights, evenings, and weekends, and/or teaching, I just haven't been meeting people to date.
-I would like to meet someone up for anything from bookstore browsing, museum crawling, games-playing (not of the head variety), movie-going and other fun noun-verb combinations.
+I know it's a stereotype, but I love a cozy evening at home.
+I would like to meet someone also up for anything from bookstore browsing, museum crawling, games-playing (not of the head variety), movie-watching and other fun noun-verb combinations.
 I'm not desperate to get married; I'm comfortable being on my own.
 I won't settle for less than a healthy, happy relationship- no one should!
 Honesty is important to me, and I have no wish to hurt or mislead anyone.
 Sooo... if you are still reading this, and would like to get to know me better, drop me a line- if you aren't, that's fine, too.
 I sincerely hope everyone here finds the person they are looking for- life is more fun with company!

 The following is for the men who are married, living together,etc.: